zeightOFFICIAL/algorithms/README.md

 ## Theory of numbers

+In mathematics, the greatest common divisor (GCD) of two or more integers, which are not all zero, is the largest positive integer that divides each of the integers.
+For two integers x, y, the greatest common divisor of x and y is denoted gcd(x, y).
+For example, the GCD of 8 and 12 is 4.

+Currently available algorithms:
+* <b><em>Euclidean algorithm</em></b> In mathematics, the Euclidean algorithm, or Euclid's algorithm, is an efficient method for computing the greatest common divisor (GCD) of two integers (numbers), the largest number that divides them both without a remainder.
+Iterative: O(log(a*b)) Recursive: O(log(a+b))
+* <b><em>Stein's algorithm</em></b> ,also known as binary GCD algorithm algorithm or the binary Euclidean algorithm, is an algorithm that computes the greatest common divisor of two nonnegative integers.
+Stein's algorithm uses simpler arithmetic operations than the conventional Euclidean algorithm; it replaces division with arithmetic shifts, comparisons, and subtraction.
+O(min(a, b)^2)

 ## Recursion and Iteration
 In computer science, recursion is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem.
 Recursion solves such recursive problems by using functions that call themselves from within their own code.
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.